Valentinetemi/asl-sign-detection-mediapipe-rf/README.md

 - Built on pixel-level CNNs that are brittle to lighting and background changes
 - Not accessible to communities in low-bandwidth or low-resource environments

 Ọwọ directly addresses all three.
-Landmark-based inference is skin-tone agnostic by design — it doesn't see pixels, only geometry.
+Landmark-based inference is skin-tone agnostic by design and it doesn't see pixels, only geometry.

 ---